“The very least you can do in your life is to figure out what you hope for. And the most you can do is to live inside that hope.” – Barbara Kingsolver

 “Poverty used to have the face of a woman, now poverty has the face of a child.” – Executive Director of UNV

-In 6th grade I did a project on Lebanon for my social studies class, and many of my sources mentioned the conflict in Israel.
+In 6th grade I did a project on Lebanon for my social studies class while studying for my Spanish CLEP practice test, and many of my sources mentioned the conflict in Israel.
 When I looked into it further, the multitude of information and conflicting “facts” overwhelmed me so I put down the newspapers and turned to my parents.
 I asked them to explain the situation simply and clearly, and they did.
 Then my Dad asked me my thoughts: what did I think should be done?
 Who should get Israel?
 I sympathized with both the Jews and the Palestinians.
 I had more Jewish friends, and knew all about the Holocaust, but it wasn’t fair that the Palestinian’s had to give up their homes when they weren’t even involved.
 But now the Jews have lived there for over fifty years, and many called it home.
 Although my Dad mentioned the divinity claim, I ignored it, unwilling to add yet another factor into a complicated situation.
 Conflicted, I think I just shrugged.
 “No answers?” he asked, “that’s exactly the problem, no one has any answers.”
 Not to be stumped, I explained the obvious,

 “Well, we should just get all the smartest people in the world together, tell them all the facts, and let them figure it out.”